Frontier Cooperative Supports Local FFA Chapters Through 2025 Grant Program

 Weeping Water FFA, veterinary science curriculum and supplies

-“We value investing in these chapters and the young people who are growing as agricultural leaders in their schools and communities,” said Jeremy Wilhelm, Frontier Cooperative Chief Executive Officer.
+“We value investing in these chapters and the students who are growing as agricultural leaders in their schools and communities,” said Jeremy Wilhelm, Frontier Cooperative Chief Executive Officer.
 “Giving to FFA chapters is a meaningful way to support the communities that support Frontier Cooperative and how we hope to ensure a bright future for agriculture.”